leadsystemAI/leadsystem/README.md

 ![Aria Banner](docs/images/banner.png)

-Aria is an advanced AI agent specializing in creative content generation and multimodal interaction.
+leadsystem is an advanced AI agent specializing in creative content generation and multimodal interaction.
 It combines state-of-the-art language models with computer vision and audio processing to create a truly immersive and creative AI experience.

 ## ✨ Key Features